-Probably one of the most basic skills in China is being able to sit down at a restaurant and order food!
+Probably one of the most important skills in China is being able to sit down at a restaurant and order food!
 Yet it’s never quite as easy as we hope!

 Everyone has to eat, and Chinese cuisine is definitely not something you want to miss out on.

 Chinese Menu – Utilise Pictures